Budapest 2nd constituency: History

 The current 2nd constituency of Budapest was created in 2011 and contains parts of the pre-2011 15th, 16th and 17th constituencies of the capital.
 Its borders have not changed since its creation.

 Members

 The constituency was first represented by István Simicskó of the KDNP from 2014 to 2022.
 He was succeeded by Anna Orosz of the Momentum Movement in 2022 (with United for Hungary support).
+In the 2026 election, Kriszta Bódis of the Tisza Party was elected representative.